 Paper Bag Princess by Robert Munsch This classic from author Robert Munsch introduces young readers to a princess who kicks all stereotypes to the curb.
 She stands up to a dragon and an obnoxious prince.

 Who is Jane Goodall – My daughter read this book this year and was totally captured by Jane Goodall’s story.
-Following Jane Goodall’s story from her childhood through to her present day work is inspiring.
-Knowing that Jane Goodall fell in love with chimpanzes as a young child and that love took her all around the world…amazing.
+Following Jane Goodall’s story from her childhood through to her present-day work is inspiring.
+Knowing that Jane Goodall fell in love with chimpanzees as a young child and that love took her all around the world…amazing.

 Rosie Revere, Engineer by Andrea Beaty When your child looks at a pile of sticks does she reach in and start building?
 Perhaps you have a little engineer on your hands.
 Andrea Beaty introduces us to Rosie Revere, an unlikely engineer.
 Seeing girls exploring engineering, architecture and scientists is what Beaty brings to life in her book series.

 Katy and the Big Snow by Virginia Lee Burton How many books about trucks have you picked up and the truck is ALWAYS a BOY.
-I have to think their are girl trucks out there.
-Yep, there’s Katy the snow plow.
+I have to think there are girl trucks out there.
+Yep, there’s Katy the snowplow.
 She is strong and determined and she can handle even the biggest blizzard.
 Love this one.